apache/shardingsphere-doc/community/content/contribute/test-engine.en.md

     </parser-result>
 </parser-result-sets>
 ```
-when these kind of datas are ready, we could launch the test engine in sharding-core-parse-test to test SQL parse
+when these configs are ready, we could launch the test engine in sharding-core-parse-test to test SQL parse